shanika04/apache_skywalking/docs/en/setup/backend/backend-setup.md

 1. [Uninstrumented Gateways](uninstrumented-gateways.md).
 Configure gateways/proxies that are not supported by SkyWalking agent plugins, to reflect the delegation in topology graph.
 1. [Apdex threshold](apdex-threshold.md).
 Configure the thresholds for different services if Apdex calculation is activated in the OAL.
-1. [Service Grouping](service-auto-grouping.md).
-An automatic grouping mechanism for all services based on name.
-1. [Group Parameterized Endpoints](endpoint-grouping-rules.md).
-Configure the grouping rules for parameterized endpoints, to improve the meaning of the metrics.
-1. [Meter Analysis](backend-meter.md).
-Set up the backend analysis rules, when use [SkyWalking Meter System Toolkit](../service-agent/java-agent/README.md#advanced-features) or meter plugins.
-1. [Spring Sleuth Metrics Analysis](spring-sleuth-setup.md).
-Configure the agent and backend to receiver metrics from micrometer.

 ## Telemetry for backend
 OAP backend cluster itself underlying is a distributed streaming process system.
 For helping the Ops team, we provide the telemetry for OAP backend itself.
 Follow [document](backend-telemetry.md) to use it.

-At the same time, we provide [Health Check](backend-health-check.md) to get a score for the health status.
-> 0 means healthy, more than 0 means unhealthy
-> and less than 0 means oap doesn't startup.

 ## FAQs
 #### When and why do we need to set Timezone?